 She is a music lover, bookworm, and coffee addict.

 Originally from Belgrade, Milena is a native Serbo-Croatian speaker who speaks fluent English and is additionally working to improve her German and French.
-She studied archaology and film editing in Belgrade, and is currently working towards completing a PhD at Freie Universität Berlin.
+She studied archaeology and film editing in Belgrade, and is currently working towards completing a PhD at Freie Universität Berlin.

 As an archaeologist, Milena worked in Serbia, Turkey, and Jordan.
 She has also served as a guide for Belgrade's tourism board.
 Milena joined the Milk & Honey Tours team in September 2017 and has since specialized in planning meaningful experiences for our guests.